un1t/urlcan/README.rst

 URL canonicalization library.
-Parses URL and made it valid according to RFC 2396.
+Parses URL and makes it valid according to RFC 2396.

 Features
 ========